6 questions: Can your family outsmart cybersecurity threats?

 By: Sarah Kimmel Werle

 Nearly 70% of data breaches last year involved the human element, according to Verizon’s Data Breach Investigation Report.
-This quiz can help your family learn about ways to avoid some of the frequently seen errors.
+This quiz can help your family learn about ways to avoid some of the frequently encountered errors.

 Full Transparency